Blog posts tagged in Emergency

 Understanding simple rules can help us to do the right thing when we are faced with a Fire Emergency.

-Ensuring Fire safety means understanding the set of practices which are intended to reduce the exposure to the risk of Fire under any circumstances.
+Ensuring Fire safety means understanding the set of practices that are intended to reduce the exposure to the risk of Fire under any circumstances.

-Fire safety measures include all activities and behaviours which are intended to prevent the possibility of an uncontrolled fire.
+Fire safety measures include all activities and behaviours that are intended to prevent the possibility of an uncontrolled fire.

 Introduction

-Whilst Aircraft fuel-tank entry is essential for both inspection and modification it poses a number of hazards to maintenance personnel performing the work.
+Whilst Aircraft fuel-tank entry is essential for both inspection and modification it poses several hazards to maintenance personnel performing the work.